mojaloop/iacv2-docs/README.md

 * Nexus Server Private DNS Record:
 Creates an A record for the Nexus server with the private IP of the Docker server.

-* SeaweedFS Server Private DNS Record:
+* minio Server Private DNS Record:
-Creates an A record for the SeaweedFS server with the private IP of the Docker server.
+Creates an A record for the minio server with the private IP of the Docker server.

 * Vault Server Private DNS Record (aws_route53_record.vault_server_private):
 Creates a CNAME record for the Vault server with the internal DNS name of the internal NLB.